 I LOVE a road trip; since Matt and I sold our campervan we’ve not had much of chance to go on van adventures.
-So when the opportunity popped up to plan a road trip with JUCY Campers in California we jumped at the chance.
-This was our first road trip with Emily who is 21 months old so we wanted to make sure we did it right and the Jucy Trailblazer is the perfect size to accommodate a family without feeling too big.
+So when the opportunity popped up to plan a road trip with Jucy Campers in California we jumped at the chance.
+This was our first road trip with Emily who is 21 months old, so we wanted to make sure we did it right.
+The Jucy Trailblazer was the perfect size to accommodate the three of us without feeling too big.
 At night, Emily slept in the main part of the van with me, while Matt slept in the penthouse.
-We hired a car seat from Jucy as ours did not make it out on the flight, it cost a very reasonable $40.
-We found it took a bit more organisation to camp with Emily than we had been previously used when it was just us; but we soon got into the swing of things.
+We hired a car seat from Jucy as ours did not make it out on our flight from London, it cost a very reasonable $40.
+We found it took a bit more organisation to camp with Emily than we had been previously used to when it was just us; but we soon got into the swing of things.
 Emily loved hiding up in the penthouse and really enjoyed the freedom of exploring the campgrounds we stayed at.
-I love JUCY’s vans, you can’t miss the green and purple branding, it’s a real head turner.
-We got asked about our van by passers by a lot, it seems it is quite an uncommon thing to see a small campervan in America.
-Big RVs with pop out sides, towing cars are a very popular choice and made our JUCY van look like a baby in comparison!
+I love Jucy’s vans, you can’t miss the green and purple branding, it’s a real head turner.
+We got asked about our van by passers-by a lot, it seems it is quite an uncommon thing to see a small campervan in America.
+Big RVs with pop out sides towing cars are a very popular choices and made our Jucy van look like a baby in comparison!
 One huge positive of having a smaller vehicle is that it is perfect for navigating the small and winding national park roads as well as being able to fit into any campground or parking space you like.
-It might be compact but that doesn’t mean there is no space in this eye-catching beauty.
+It might be compact but that doesn’t mean there is no space in these eye-catching beauties.
 Let me tell you more….

-For more tips and tricks on camping with little ones check out my blog post all about: Road Tripping with a Baby in California.
+For more tips and tricks on camping with little ones check out my blog post all about it: Road Tripping with a Baby in California.
 Read on for planning, packing, the route and our favourite spots…

 Planning a road trip in California